Research

 1.

-Predicting binding specificity in protein-DNA interactions is a challenging task even in the era of AlphaFold.
-It remains an essential task for understanding gene regulation.
-Protein-DNA complexes exhibit binding to a selected target site whereas a protein binds with varying degrees of binding specificity to a range of sequences.
-This is information that is not directly accessible in a single structure.
-We developed Deep Predictor of Binding Specificity (DeepPBS), a geometric deep-learning model designed to predict binding specificity from protein-DNA structure.
-The DeepPBS architecture allows investigation of different family-specific recognition patterns.
-DeepPBS can be applied to predicted structures, molecular simulations, and can aid in the modeling of protein-DNA complexes.
-DeepPBS is interpretable and can be used to calculate protein heavy-atom importance scores.
-When aggregated at the protein residue level, these scores conform well with alanine scanning mutagenesis experiments.
-Beyond predicted binding specificity for biological complexes, we present applications of DeepPBS on in-silico designed proteins targeting specific DNA sequences.
-DeepPBS offers a foundation for machine-aided protein-DNA interaction studies, guiding experimental choices and synthetic biology, and advancing our understanding of molecular interactions.
-See for more details: https://www.biorxiv.org/content/10.1101/2023.12.15.571942v1
+Predicting protein–DNA binding specificity is a challenging yet essential task for understanding gene regulation.
+Protein–DNA complexes usually exhibit binding to a selected DNA target site, whereas a protein binds, with varying degrees of binding specificity, to a wide range of DNA sequences.
+This information is not directly accessible in a single structure.
+Here, to access this information, we present Deep Predictor of Binding Specificity (DeepPBS), a geometric deep-learning model designed to predict binding specificity from protein–DNA structure.
+DeepPBS can be applied to experimental or predicted structures.
+Interpretable protein heavy atom importance scores for interface residues can be extracted.
+When aggregated at the protein residue level, these scores are validated through mutagenesis experiments.
+Applied to designed proteins targeting specific DNA sequences, DeepPBS was demonstrated to predict experimentally measured binding specificity.
+DeepPBS offers a foundation for machine-aided studies that advance our understanding of molecular interactions and guide experimental designs and synthetic biology.
+See for more details:

 2.